-Despite being considered outdated and unreliable by some thanks to a supposed susceptibility to water leaks, flat roof extensions are still one of the most common forms of home extension in the UK and for good reason.
+Despite being considered outdated by some thanks to a supposed susceptibility to water leaks, flat roof extensions are still the most popular form of home extension in the UK and for good reason.

-Many sceptics point to this apparent inability to effectively cope with the worst of the weather as reason enough to shun all flat roof extension designs when it comes to choosing how best to remodel a property.
+Sceptics point to this apparent inability to effectively cope with the worst of the weather as reason enough to shun all flat roof extension designs.
 It is this belief, not flat roof extensions, that is outdated.

-Not only are flat roof builds generally cheaper to construct than pitched roof extensions, the possibilities of what you can do with your roof to enhance its look and purpose, are even greater.
+Not only are flat roof builds generally cheaper to construct than pitched roof extensions, the possibilities of what you can do with your roof to enhance the look and purpose of the room, are even greater.

-Before we look at some examples of what is possible and show you a selection of inspirational flat roof extension products to get your DIY pulses racing, let’s discuss what makes flat roof extensions so popular and once and for all put an end to the belief that flat roof extension means leaky roof.
+Before we look at some examples of what is possible and show you a selection of inspirational flat roof extension products to get your DIY pulses racing (scroll down if you cannot wait), let’s once and for all put an end to the belief that flat roof extension means leaky roof.

 The Flat Roof Theory

 The belief that home extensions built with a flat roof are too vulnerable to water seeping into the home is about archaic and misinformed as another famous flat theory.
-Where the ancient Greeks provided evidence of the earth’s spherical shape, flat roof systems such as GRP and EPDM (pictured above) have done the same for flat roof extensions, proving designing a roof without a large slope does not have to lead to damp and mold forming on the exterior ceiling.
+Where the ancient Greeks provided evidence of the earth’s spherical shape, flat roof systems such as GRP and EPDM (pictured above) have done the same for flat roof extensions, proving designing a roof without a large slope does not have to lead to damp and mould.

 EPDM (Ethylene Propylene Diene Monomer) is leagues ahead of some older traditional flat roof materials, such a felt.
 Rubber roofing is one of the most durable and reliable roof coverings, with EPDM roofs able to last between 30 and 50 years thanks to a strong resistance to even the most extreme weather conditions.